 String material is NylGut, or natural gut if you prefer.
 The erroneous idea that citoles were strung in wire probably arose from confusion with the Cetra.

 The surprisingly small thumb hole is a distinctive feature of the citole.
 Contrary to one's first impressions, it doesn't make the instrument difficult to play.
 Five minutes experimentation demonstates that all the frets on the fingerboard are comfortably within reach, even with the thumb anchored firmly within the confines of the hole.

 Why would medieval luthiers create an instrument with such a peculiar shape, requiring a huge and very expensive block of prime carving wood?
 The answer lies in the sound, which is unique.
 The gittern, also popular in this period, is a similar size, with similar stringing, but the citole sounds nothing like a gittern - or anything else, for that matter.
 It produces a clear melody, ideal for solo work, but within a complex landscape of resonances.
-It's difficult to describe.
-Sound clips will appear soon.
+See sound clips below.